 - Monetary compensation

 - Death benefits (If applicable)

-Needle stick injuries could be effectively prevented by proper education to the personnel who are routinely exposed to needles and other sharp devices.
+Needle stick injury prevention could be effectively done by proper education to the personnel who are routinely exposed to needles and other sharp devices.
 Proper monitoring systems should also be ensured by the management.